 Transformation of the shape signal in the ventral stream from low-level visual representations of V1 (oriented edges)~\cite{hubel1959receptive,hubel1963visual} and V2 (corners and junctions)~\cite{V2_ito2004representation,V2_hegde2000} to more abstract representations in IT (objects, faces, etc.)~\cite{tanaka1996IT, kobatake1998IT} is still unknown.
 V4, as an intermediate processing stage in this pathway and as the major source of input to IT, is believed to play a role in this transformation~\cite{Roe2012V4,pasupathy2020visual}.
 Yet, selectivities to shape features in V4 neurons add to this mystery.
 Specifically, with many V4 neurons selective to convex and concave shape parts at a specific position relative to the object center~\cite{Pasupathy99_contour_features,pasupathy2001_shape_representation,pasupathy2002_nature}, it remains unclear how such part-based and object-centered curvature representations are achieved in the ventral stream.
 Here, we propose a mechanistic hierarchical network that explicitly models neurons in V1, V2 and V4 and could explain this transformation.
 In particular, we break this problem into two sub-problems tackled separately: first, transformation of the shape signal into an object-center curvature encoding in the ventral stream; second, part-based selectivity in V4.

-\textbf{\underline{Problem 1:} Signed curvature encoding.} Findings of shape processing in V4 provide evidence for selectivity to two curvature components: curvature magnitude (deviation from a straight line) and curvature sign (convexity-concavity), together defining the scalar called \textit{signed curvature}.
+\textbf{\underline{Problem 1:} Signed curvature encoding.} Findings of shape processing in V4 provide evidence for selectivity to two curvature components: curvature magnitude (deviation from a straight line) and curvature sign (convexity-concavity, determined according to a set origin), together defining the scalar called \textit{signed curvature}.
 Figure~\ref{fig:signed_curvature}(\subref{subfig:Pasupathy_fig5}) depicts how two curve segments can share the same curvature sign with different curvature magnitudes or have the same curvature magnitude but different curvature signs.
-A V4 neuron selective to acute convexities at the top right side of its receptive field (RF) exhibits strong responses to stimuli in the middle in Figure~\ref{fig:signed_curvature}(\subref{subfig:Pasupathy_fig5}) and not to those on either side (See~\cite{pasupathy2001_shape_representation}, Figure 5 for such a tuning in a Macaque V4 cell).
+A V4 neuron selective to acute convexities at the top right side of its receptive field (RF) exhibits strong responses to stimuli in Figure~\ref{fig:signed_curvature}(a-2) and not to those on either side (See~\cite{pasupathy2001_shape_representation}, Figure 5 for such a tuning in a Macaque V4 cell).